 Our team typically does not remove trees that affect the service line from the transformer to the home.
 However, when trees contact the service line, we will disconnect the service so the member can remove the trees.
 When the removal is complete, we will reconnect the service.
 To request a disconnection of service for tree removal or if you have questions about trees in power lines, please get in touch with us at (910) 843-4131 or email firstname.lastname@example.org.

 By participating in Lumbee River Electric’s “Trade a Tree Program.”
 You can help drive down energy costs by allowing us to remove the high-maintenance tree(s) from our power lines.
 Here are the options:

 Option 1: We will buy a quality tree of your choice from an approved list at no cost to you on the following conditions:

 (1) The tree cannot be planted inside of our power line right-of-way.

 (2) The tree is available from our nursery stock.

 (3) You are the owner of the tree that is to be removed.

-Option 2: A $50.00 gift certificate to Lowes Home Improvement will be provided to pick out any type of plant you would like on the condition that you are the owner of the tree that is to be removed.
+Option 2: A gift certificate will be provided to pick out any plant you would like on the condition that you are the owner of the tree to be removed.

 Please note that it is the property owner’s responsibility to plant; provide proper care and protection of the supplied tree.